-Theorem (Efficiency ⇔ Competition)
+Theorem (Efficiency \Leftrightarrow Competition)

-- (a) If (x, y, p) is a competitive equilibrium and preferences are not locally satiated, then (x, y) is an efficient allocation. - (b) Conversely, assume monotonic and convex preferences, and closed convex technologies.
-If $(\mathbf{x}, \mathbf{y})$ is socially efficient, then $(\mathbf{x}, \mathbf{y}, \mathbf{p})$ is a competitive equilibrium, for some prices $\mathbf{p}$ , endowments $\overline{\mathbf{x}}$ , and ownership shares $\theta$ . - ▶ Idea: Choose the origin of Y to be the endowment vector $\overline{\mathbf{x}}$ , as that corresponds to the zero production exchange economy
+(a) If (x, y, p) is a competitive equilibrium and preferences are not locally satiated, then (x, y) is a socially efficient allocation. (b) Conversely, assume monotonic and convex preferences, and closed convex technologies.
+If (x, y) is socially efficient, then (x, y, p) is a competitive equilibrium, for some prices p, endowments \overline{x} , and ownership shares θ .

+Idea: Choose the origin of Y to be the endowment vector x̄, as that corresponds to the zero production exchange economy